Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-css-full-screen-video-header.md

 Then for our overlay text block, we use the following classes:

-- `relative`: We need to make this relative, to place it on top of the video
+- `relative`: We need to make this relative to place it on top of the video
 - `z-30`: This needs to be higher than the z-index on the video
 - `p-5`: Adds equal padding on each side (1.25rem)
 - `text-2xl`: Makes the text nice and big (1.5rem)
 - `text-white`: Make the text white
 - `bg-purple-300`: A nice cool purple color
-- `bg-opacity-50`: This one makes sure the background has an opacity of 50%.
+- `bg-opacity-50`: This ensures the background has an opacity of 50%.
 - `rounded-xl`: Adds the nice rounder borders

 And last but not least, we can add the classes for our video element:

 - `absolute`: The video is an absolute positioned element
 - `z-10`: We give the video a lower z-index than our text-block to keep it in the background
-- `w-auto`: The width can be auto, so it will adjust
+- `w-auto`: The width can be auto so that it will adjust
 - `min-w-full`: We need to make the min-width 100%
 - `min-h-full`: The same goes for the min-height
 - `max-w-none`: Unset the default max-width

 With this, we have all our classes in place.
-This will give us a very nice full-screen video header using only Tailwind CSS classes.
+This will give us a nice full-screen video header using only Tailwind CSS classes.

 ### See the code example in this Codepen